megzehn/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 : Use "dental care" instead.

 **Department of Defense**
-: Go to entry for Defense Department.
+: Go to entry for "Defense Department."

 **Department of Veterans Affairs**
 : "Veterans" doesn't take an apostrophe.
 On VA.gov, because we show the complete U.S. Department of Veterans Affairs (VA) logo in the global header, we use VA or use the first-person "we."
 Go to [We, us, you](https://design.va.gov/content-style-guide/we-us-you) for examples.